fatihacet/gitlab-workflow/README.md

 ##### Step 2: Add token to GitLab Workflow Extension
 - Open up Command Palette by pressing `Cmd+Shift+P`.
 - Search for "GitLab: Set GitLab Personal Access Token" and hit Enter.
-- Extension will ask your PAT.
+- Extension will ask for your PAT.
 Paste your PAT and hit Enter. _It won't be visible and accessible to others._

 That's it. 🏁